-For the years ended December 31, 2019, and 2018, the application of valuation techniques applied to similar assets and liabilities has been consistent.
+For the years ended December 31, 2020 and 2019, the application of valuation techniques applied to similar assets and liabilities has been consistent.
 The following is a description of the valuation methodologies used for instruments measured at fair value:

-Money market funds and certificate of deposits are measured using \$1 as the net asset value (NAV).
+Certificate of deposits are measured using \$1 as the net asset value (NAV).